LivelyDismay/magnum-opus/postinstall.md

 #### Launching the Game

-Launch ModOrganizer.exe from inside your installation folder you chose for Wabbajack.
+Launch ModOrganizer.exe from inside your installation folder you chosefor the modlist when you first launched the Wabbajack app.
 Make sure the bar on the right side says `F4SE` and click Run. **You need to launch the game in this exact way every time in order to play with the installed mods.**

 ---